Greenhouse gas emissions by Turkey: Mitigation

 Unless Turkey's energy policy is changed, European Union (EU) emissions per person are forecast to fall below Turkey's during the 2020s.
-Since the EU is Turkey's main trading partner, a comparison with targets in the European Green Deal is important to help Turkish businesses avoid future EU carbon tariffs on exports such as steel and cement.
-Public and private sector working groups are being formed to discuss the EU Green Deal, and the Trade Ministry has published an action plan in response to it and its CBAM.
-According to one 2020 study, Turkey joining the EU Emission Trading Scheme would be more economically beneficial for the power sector than a national carbon tariff.
+Since the EU is Turkey's main trading partner, a comparison with targets in the European Green Deal is important to help Turkish businesses avoid future EU carbon tariffs, on exports such as steel and cement.
+Public and private sector working groups discussed the European Green Deal, and the Trade Ministry published an action plan in response to its Carbon Border Adjustment Mechanism.

 Path to net zero

-Turkey is aiming for net zero carbon emissions by 2053.
-But Climate Action Tracker said in 2021 that critical details on scope, target architecture and transparency are missing from the net zero goal.
-The World Bank has estimated the cost and benefits, but has suggested government do far more detailed planning.